jcapadocia3/Employee-Tracker/README.md

 ## Installation and Instructions
 - Download app files via GitHub
 - Open GitBash/Terminal to access the command line
-- Via the command line, type "npm install" to install required dependencies for use
+- Via the command line:
+    - type "npm install" to install required dependencies for use
+    - in the "server.js" file, under "const db = mysql.createConnection()", change the "password" field to your personal MySQL password
+    - type "cd db/"
+    - type "mysql -u root -p" and enter your MySQL password when prompted
+    - type "source schema.sql"
+    - type "source seeds.sql"
+    - type "exit"
-- Via the command line, type "npm run start" to begin SQL execution
+    - type "npm run start" to begin SQL execution
 - Play around and discover how each prompt presented allows you to view and manipulate the database!

 ## License